rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

     Connection: close
     Content-Type: text/plain; charset=UTF-8

-**Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on May 31, 2022**
+**Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on July 31, 2022**

 ##### View a container's CDN details